Succulent (Latin: succos = juice, sap) plants

-Succulent (Latin: succos = juice, sap) plants from more than 60 families and 300 genera have evolved special water-storage tissues in thickened or swollen leaves, stems or roots as an adaptation to the arid climates of deserts and semi-deserts.
+are found in more than 60 families and 300 genera.
+Succulent plants have evolved special water-storage tissues in thickened or swollen leaves, stems or roots as an adaptation to the arid climates of deserts and semi-deserts.
 Many of these habitats are associated with high day-time temperatures and special mechanisms have evolved to collect and conserve the limited moisture that is available, sometimes only from dews, mists and fogs.

 Examples: Aloe, Haworthia, Lithops, Sempervivum.

 Stem Succulents: Fleshy stems contain water storage cells overlaid by photosynthetic tissue.
 Leaves are almost or entirely absent, reducing surface area to prevent evaporative loss of water.
 Ribbed stems allow for rapid expansion to accommodate water taken up after infrequent rain, without the stem cracking.

 Examples: most cacti, Euphorbia obesa, Stapelia.